Looking for the secrets of making a delicious tempura at home? Learn how to make tempura batter in this recipe and make the perfect crispy tempura!

 - You love Japanese tempura.

-- You want to make crunchy tempura.
+- You want to make easy and crunchy tempura.

 - You want to know how to make tempura batter.